ezra-obiwale/this-js/doc/md/attributes.md

     By default, models and collections are reset.

 -   ### this-show
+    When an element with this attribute is clicked, the target element is shown.

-    Shows the target element.
-The value is the id of the element.
+    The value is the id of the target element.

-    Multiple elements can also be targeted by separating their id's with comma
+    Multiple elements can also be targeted by separating their id's with comma.

+    This can also be used with select options.
+They must however have attribute `value` set.

 -   ### this-tar
     **For internal use only**